 District Title I Summary

-All five elementary schools in the Asheboro City Schools district are classified as Title I schools.
-Title I is a federally funded program that provides additional resources and funds to high-poverty schools in the U.S. The program has been around in some form since the 1960s but was reauthorized in 2001 under the No Child Left Behind Act.
+All five elementary schools in the Asheboro City Schools district are classified as Title 1 schools.
+Title 1 is a federally funded program that provides additional resources and funds to high-poverty schools across the country.
+The program began in the 1960s and was reauthorized in 2001 under the No Child Left Behind Act.

 School-Parent Compact Form

 Students, parents/guardians, and teachers at the district's Title I schools are asked to sign a "Helping Each Child Succeed Teamwork Agreement" form.
 This form promotes the policies set forth by the Asheboro City Board of Education and the North Carolina State Board of Education.
 The boards believe that learning can take place best when there is a shared effort, interest, and motivation by students, parents, and staff.

 Click here to view the School-Parent Compact form in English and Spanish.